noeddi2be/2048aigs/README.md

 The first step was to add an Enum for the new game type, which was pretty straightforeward.
 Normally in Java, packages are written in lowercase, classes are written in CamelCase and Enums are written in UPPERCASE.
 So I wanted to refactor but noticed, that the server was not working correctly anymore.
 After debugging, i found that the enum as well as the classname need to have the same value.
 I did not bother to refactor the code and just left it as it is.
 This could be improved in the future.

 The next step was to implement the game logic.
 I have created a new Class called TwentyFourtyEight.java which implements GameEngine.
-I needed to implement the newGame() method as well as the move() method.
+I needed to implement the `newGame()` method as well as the `move()` method.
 I also wanted to have a score for the game, so I added an instance variable for score.
 I did not yet know how to return the score and postponed it to a later point.

-The move() method was accepts a Game and a HashMap<String, String> with the move instructions.
+The `move()` method accepts a `Game` and a `HashMap<String, String>` with the move instructions.
 For 2048, the move instructions are simple: just a direction.

 ```java